-We have talked to some local actors of different experience levels and have put together a list of the most common tips they gave us.
+We have talked to some local actors of several different experience levels and have put together a list of the most common tips for actors we discussed.

 Keep an eye out for the ‘Acting’ section of the site as it grows.
 We have some ties with some local talent and acting schools, so there is plenty room for this section to mature.

 Look your best and take care of yourself.
 When necessary invest in the things you need to aid your success, be it a haircut, gym memberships, fitness video, equipment or tooth whitening.
 Film is a visual medium and as an actor you need to look your best.
 Depending on the type of actor you are, the roles you’re going for and other factors, try to stay in shape or just keep up your current shape.
 It’s easier to stay fit than it is to try to get fit once you land a job.
 This doesn’t mean be unhealthy though, eat well and learn to listen to your body.
 If necessary use an app or website to keep track of your food and vitamin intake.